 - The popularity and prestige of Penfolds Grange had continued to grow.
 “The highest price ever paid for a bottle of Grange was $46,080, which went for a six-liter bottle of the 1998 vintage.”33

 - The Road to Recovery survey was published.
-It revealed that a substantial proportion of doctors in the U.S. reject the disease theory of alcoholism.34
+It showed that a substantial proportion of doctors in the US reject the disease theory of alcoholism.34

 The French president made wine critic Robert Parker a knight in the Legion d’Honneur.
 That’s France’s highest award.
 He called him the “most followed and influential critic of French wines in the world.”35 He was and remains the most influential wine critic of wine in the world.